Connect with us

 President John Magufuli (left) with Eng Patrick Mfugale at a past event.
 PHOTO | COURTESY

-Speaking during the launch, President Magufuli said the naming of the flyover after Tanzania National Roads Agency (Tanroads) director Patrick Mfugale was meant to recognise the engineer’s outstanding commitment in serving the nation.
+Speaking during the launch, President Magufuli said the naming of the flyover after Tanzania National Roads Agency (Tanroads) director Patrick Mfugale was meant to recognise the engineer’s outstanding commitment to serving the nation.

 “Mfugale has served his country with great honesty and I believe that you (the citizens) will agree with me that we name this flyover after his name,” said President Magufuli.

-He commended Japan for funding the project, adding that Tokyo should consider implementation of the long-awaited flyover at Gerezani area and the 4.1 kilometres of road stretching between Mwenge and Morocco.
+He commended Japan for funding the project, adding that Tokyo should consider the implementation of the long-awaited flyover at the Gerezani area and the 4.1 kilometres of road stretching between Mwenge and Morocco.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.